darrenldl/oali/README.md

   - Current salt states download/install around 10 GiB of data

 #### Instructions
-The OCaml code is not self contained, thus if you choose to compile it yourself, you will need to install various dependencies.
+The OCaml code is not self contained, thus if you choose to compile it yourself, you will need to install various dependencies

 For deployment purposes, it is recommended that you use the static binaries provided, which you can download via [GitHub releases](https://github.com/darrenldl/ocaml-linux-installer/releases)